hoangperry/hoangperry.github.io/_posts/2018-05-01-works-newai.md

 #### Results

-- Development a OCR system
+- Development system that OCR and Information retrieval from the document.
-- Build face recognition intergrated anti spoofing system
+- Build face recognition integrated anti-spoofing system

 #### Summary